shuiying1037/Nereus/README.md

 # Evaluation Result
 Here, we show the result on dataset of the real-world DiDi Chuxing gaia initiative.

 We compare the performance of the basic method, Nereus, and BiStream.
 The basic method employs join-biclique model and static range partitioning.
 The basic method allocates a partition in an instance.
 For Nereus, we adopt adaptive range partitioning.
 By default, we initialize the number of partitions in each instance to three.
+We compare the throughput and processing latency of the basic method, Nereus, and BiStream systems, and collect the values in four primary metrics across Nereus runs.
+The metrics include the load, $LI$, the diameter of the partition connection network, and the number of partitions.

 <div align=center>
 <img src="https://github.com/shuiying1037/Nereus/blob/main/src/main/resources/throughput-4700032000.png" width="200" height="150" alt="Proportional incremental strategy"/>